gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/tutorial3/stretching-a-polymer.rst

     ref-p = 1.0
     compressibility = 4.5e-5

+These last five lines configure the pressure coupling.
+The ``pcoupl`` option selects the ``c-rescale`` barostat, a stochastic barostat suitable for equilibration.
+The pressure coupling type is set to isotropic, meaning the box dimensions scale uniformly in all directions.
+The ``tau-p`` parameter defines the coupling time constant in picoseconds, determining how quickly the system adjusts to the target pressure.
+The ``ref-p`` sets the reference pressure at :math:`1~\text{bar}`, and ``compressibility`` specifies the isothermal compressibility of water, which is required for volume fluctuations to properly reflect the solvent properties.

 Run the *NpT* simulation, using the final state of the *NVT* simulation **nvt.gro** as starting configuration: